 The admission requirements as well as English preparatory language courses ensure that students are able to successfully complete the study programme.
+Nevertheless, measures should be taken to further enhance English language skills especially for applicants from outside HCMC.

 The admission procedure is described, documented, and accessible for interested parties.
 The admission decision is based on transparent criteria and is communicated in writing.